VGFXOpenGL

 • Rendered objects (opaque/transparent, smoothing groups, per-pixel-lightened)

-• Rendered polygons (opaque/transparent)
+• Rendered triangles (opaque/transparent)

 • Performed culling tests (against FOV or a single view plane)

-• Current textures online (loaded into system or GPU memory)
+• Current textures in GPU memory

 • Memory informations (current allocated memory, highest allocated memory)